 This was a very easy and inexpensive approach to display more plants in front of the window and enjoy seeing them grow.

-Want more ideas on creating a beautiful and meaningful home without spending much time or money?
+Want more ideas for a calm and naturally beautiful home without spending much time or money?